mdzaheerjk/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 <a href="https://homl.info/er3"><img src="https://learning.oreilly.com/library/cover/9781098125967/300w/" title="book" width="150" border="0" /></a>

-**Note**: If you are looking for the second edition notebooks, check out [ageron/handson-ml2](https://github.com/ageron/handson-ml2).
-For the first edition, see [ageron/handson-ml](https://github.com/ageron/handson-ml).

 ## Quick Start

 ### Want to play with these notebooks online without having to install anything?